 What is the IMA Board and what does it do?

 The IMA Board consists of seven members.
-Five are elected at the Annual Conference held each spring for rotating 3-year terms and must be intentional interim ministers at the time of election.
+Five are elected at the Annual Conference held each spring for rotating 3-year terms and must be intentional interim ministers at the time of the election.
 The board appoints two other board members as NALIP representatives.

 What are some recent projects and activities IMA and its Board?